the-markup/investigation-youtube-ad-placements/README.md

 `pip install -r requirements.txt`

 ## Notebooks
-If you want to reroduce our results, the notebooks should be run sequentially.<br>
-However, if you want quick overview of the methodology you only need to concern yourself with the notebooks with an asterix(*).
+These notebooks are intended to be run sequentially, but they are not dependent on one another.

 ### 0-data-collection.ipynb
 How we discovered and interacted with the "PlacementSuggestionService" API from "ads.google.com".
-Use this notebook mostly for reference, the code will not work with the expired parameters present.
+Use this notebook mostly for reference for how we collected data.
+The code will not work with the expired parameters present.

 ### 1-data-preprocessing.ipynb
 Parsing the API responses and fetching the suggested videos and channels for each term we sent to the undocumented API.

-### 2-data-analysis-hate.ipynb *
+### 2-data-analysis-hate.ipynb
 The bulk of stats and tables for our hate methodology.

-### 3-suggestion-analysis.ipynb *
+### 3-suggestion-analysis.ipynb
 Looks at videos and channels suggested by the API for hate terms.
 We cross reference these suggestions with channels the ADL identified as "extremist" or "alternative".

-### 4-data-analysis-social-justice.ipynb *
+### 4-data-analysis-social-justice.ipynb
 The bulk of stats and tables visualization for our social justice methodology.

 ### terms.py